juniorgasparotto/SysCommand/documentation/en.md

 **Syntax for `Enums` :**

-The input values may vary between the `Enum` name on the case-sensitive format or your internal number.
-To `Enum Flags` use spaces to add to the value of the argument.
+The input values may vary between the `Enum` name, case-sensitive format, or your internal number.
+For `Enum Flags` , use spaces to add to the value of the argument.

 ```csharp
 [Flags]